 Per Virginia Code §18.2-271.1, individuals arrested for DUI may pre-qualify with the local ASAP to schedule installation (not officially install) of their ignition interlock device prior to their court date.
-The actual installation of the device shall not occur until the day of conviction or later and a restricted license or restoration order has been issued by the convicting court unless the case is classified as a deferred disposition (§19.2-303).
+The actual installation of the device shall not occur until the day of conviction or later and a restricted license or restoration order has been issued by the convicting court.
 In these instances, the ASAP can charge the ASAP fee in full.
 It is imperative that the ASAP notify the client that the fee is not refundable even if there is no conviction.
+The "ASAP Pre-